KevDoy/CINEMAH/README.md

 [@CINEMAHnet on Twitter](https://www.twitter.com/CINEMAHnet)

 ## License
-Bootstrap, Lity, JSON2HTML all have their own licenses that are not listed here.
+Bootstrap, Lity, JSON2HTML, and [youtube-background](https://github.com/stamat/youtube-background) all have their own licenses that are not listed here.
 Apart from these libraries and tools, CINEMAH is licensed as follows:

 Attribution 2.0 Generic
 You are free to: